A Dialogue on the nature of Truth

 He asked, “Are you thirsty?”

-He asked, “What kind of thirst is it?”
+He then asked, “What kind of thirst do you have?”

 I paused and said, “The thirst for knowing the truth.”

-I said, “I will copy others and trick myself.”
+I replied, “I will imitate others and deceive myself.”

-I reiterated, “I will deceive myself and tell him a lie that he is the most knowledgeable, hardworking, and brilliant in this life.”
+I reiterated, “I will trick myself into believing that he is the most knowledgeable, hardworking, and brilliant person in this life.”

-I answered, “Like we see diversity around us, our being is disparate.
-Nietzsche thinks that man is the most diverse being.
-It has
+I answered, “Just as we see diversity around us, our existence is also diverse.
+Nietzsche argues that man is the most diverse being, possessing layers of diversity in mind, heart, soul, and reason, each unique in its characteristics.”

 He said, “Does that mean man’s knowledge is not cohesive?”

-I answered, “The soul, mind, heart, and self are individual beings.
-Each has its own mind, self,
+I replied, “The soul, mind, heart, and self are individual entities.
+Each has its own aspects, and they all exist within the body.”

-He asked, “Who has the better truth and more power—the mind,
+He asked, “Who possesses the better truth and more power—the mind, heart, reason, or self?”

-I smiled and said, “The mind, heart, soul, and self have their weaknesses and strengths.
-They dispute the information coming to them through my mind and heart.
-Their self, heart, soul, and reason conquer my soul, mind, reason, and heart.
-This is the perpetual state man has been in since eternity.
-He has an entrenched thirst for truth and seeks knowledge to quench.
-He fails in his search and tricks and deceives himself using the acquired knowledge.”
+I smiled and said, “The mind, heart, soul, and self each have their strengths and weaknesses.
+They evaluate the information that comes to them through my mind and heart.
+Their self, heart, soul, and reason often prevail over my soul, mind, reason, and heart.
+This is the constant state in which man has existed since eternity.
+He has a deep-seated thirst for truth and seeks knowledge to quench it.
+However, he often fails in this search and resorts to tricking and deceiving himself using the knowledge he has acquired.”

 Comments